lamhq/tech-notes/pages/devops/aws/7-security/6-identity-management/1-iam.md

 The root user is accessed by signing in with the email address and password that you used to create your AWS account.

-The AWS root user has two sets of credentials associated with it:
-- One set of credentials is the **email address and password** used to create the account.
-This allows you to access the AWS Management Console.
-- The second set of credentials is called **access keys**, which allow you to make programmatic requests from the AWS Command Line Interface (AWS CLI) or AWS API.

-**Access keys** consist of two parts:
-- An access key ID, for example, A2lAl5EXAMPLE
-- A secret access key, for example, wJalrFE/KbEKxE

 The root user has complete access to all AWS services and resources in your account, as well as your billing and personal information.

 **Best Practices**: